-4. Don’t try to gain attention – say, from a waiter – by shooting your arm into the air with fingers pointing to the sky.
+4. Don’t try to gain attention, from a waiter, for example, by shooting your arm into the air with fingers pointing to the sky.
 Raise your arm with the palm facing down and flick your wrist up and down.

-5. Do not enter a temple if you are bleeding.
-This could be a shaving cut, a recent wound or menstruation.
+5. Temples are to be avoided if you are bleeding in any way.
+This could be from a shaving cut, a recent wound or even menstruation.
 Blood is considered impure in the context of a temple.

-6. Do not touch the head of a Balinese person because it is considered to be the most sacred part of the human body and touching it is to defile it.
+6. Do not touch the head of a Balinese person.
+It is considered to be the most sacred part of the human body and touching it is to defile it.
 This includes kids and babies.
 Also, never point your feet at a person or temple altars.
 Keep your feet flat on the ground.

 7. Don’t touch monkeys or other wildlife.
 Macaques in popular tourist areas like Ubud and the sea temple at Uluwatu are active and sneaky thieves.
 They will snatch sunglasses off your head and mobile phones out of your hands.
 Keep your belongings inside a bag.
 If you see turtles on the beach, give them space as they are endangered and the Balinese will help them.